Skip to content

 This is the four-question test that works on every supplement or skincare brand, including ZMZM:

 2. Is there a per-batch certificate, or a one-time logo license?
-Ask for the certificate covering your specific batch.
+Ask for the document covering your specific batch.

 3. For skincare — what is the wudu-safety evidence?
 A test methodology, not a slogan.
 Ours is published so you can run it yourself.